tommyclay/pterodroma_longirostris_migration/README.md

 ## Codes

-Here are the main codes in R to reproduce the locations in the aforementioned paper.
+Here are the main codes in R to reproduce the locations using the TwGeos and SGAT R packages in the aforementioned paper.

 - **1_calibration_zeniths.r**: Code to crop light files to get calibration periods, identify twilights and obtain sun elevation angles (zeniths).
 - **2_deriving_annotating_twilights_manual.r**: Code to manually derive twilights from the whole track and manually check and correct based on visualizing light curves.